AY2526S1-CS2103-F12-1/tp/docs/UserGuide.md

 - Duplicate contacts with the same employee ID will not be imported

 Example:
-- `import oldContacts.json` imports non-duplicate contacts from 'data/oldContacts.json' into the address book.
+- `import oldContacts.json` imports non-duplicate contacts from 'data/oldContacts.json' into Henri.

 ### Exiting the program : `exit`